 The lawsuit is pending in the United States District Court for the Southern District of California before Judge Michael M. Anello.
 The lawsuit is a proposed class action, meaning that if the court allows the suit to proceed as a class action, a successful resolution may benefit not just the named plaintiff, but other Californians who bought or leased a Ford Freestyle as well.

-Unfortunately, the trial court ruled in June 2012 that the case could proceed on an individual basis only.
+The plaintiff filed a motion to certify a class of Freestyle owners in February 2012.
+In June 2012, the district court ruled that the case could proceed on an individual basis only.
 We asked the court to reconsider its decision, but the court declined to do so.
 We then filed a request to appeal the trial court’s decision, and on February 27, 2013, the court of appeals agreed to hear the case.